k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: account for vampire frail/starved status in exerper()
 - Fix: properly update inventory when polymorphing into a monster or rehumanizing (curses mode)
+- Fix: allow compilation on newer distros of Arch linux (and possibly other modern distros as well)